Skip to content

 • signed hash of Wallet Attestation PoP

-22. The Wallet assembles the Wallet Attestation PoP with signature
+22. The Wallet assembles the Wallet Attestation PoP using the signature received in a previous step

 23. The Wallet sends the Pushed Authorization Request to the PID Provider; containing